00-Evan/00-Evan.github.io/_pages/home.md

   width: 1260px

 blog_feature:
-  - image_path: assets/images/2024/2024-11-26/header.png
+  - image_path: assets/images/2024/2024-12-19/header.jpg
-    title: "Coming Soon: A Sixth Hero!"
+    title: "Coming Soon: The Cleric!"
-    excerpt: "v3.0.0 will feature the game's second new hero: The Cleric!
-This blog will go over some of my design thoughts and early implementation work on this new hero."
+    excerpt: "Hey Dungeoneers, v3.0.0 and the Cleric are finally ready for beta!
+In this blog post I'm going to share more details about the Cleric!
+Just as with the Duelist, I'm releasing the Cleric's beta a little early."
-    url: "/blog/coming-soon-to-shattered-a-sixth-hero.html"
+    url: "/blog/coming-soon-to-shattered-the-cleric.html"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: assets/images/2024/2024-08-05/header.png